mayflower-state/legislation/docs/state/standing-rules.md

 1. At the beginning of the Congress, the first item of business shall be taking the oath.
 The second item of business shall be to elect the President pro tempore from the sworn-in members.
 The third item of business shall be to appoint the members to the standing committees.
 2. During regular business:
-a) roll shall be called and the register of the members taken;
+    1. roll shall be called and the register of the members taken;
-b) priority shall be given to unfinished business left at the end of the previous session;
+    2. priority shall be given to unfinished business left at the end of the previous session;
-c) members shall then listen to any members, confirm any Judicial or Cabinet appointment, hear committee reports, and then proceed to hear bills that have been tabled.
+    3. members shall then listen to any members, confirm any Judicial or Cabinet appointment, hear committee reports, and then proceed to hear bills that have been tabled.
 The presiding officer or the clerk shall read out the title unless it is motioned that the entire text of the bill is to be read;
-d) the presiding officer shall then entertain any other petitions or motions from the floor after which, the Orders of the Day will then be created in the order that they were introduced.
+    4. the presiding officer shall then entertain any other petitions or motions from the floor after which, the Orders of the Day will then be created in the order that they were introduced.
 No motions placed on the Orders of the Day shall be removed without its regular course;
-e) sessions will close when adjournment is made solely from the floor of the Senate.
+    5. sessions will close when adjournment is made solely from the floor of the Senate.

 ---